linjj93/react-hello-world/README.md

 👋 🌏 Hello, world in React

+## Objectives

+In this exercise you will learn

+- to create React elements with `React.createElement()`
+- to create React elements with JSX syntax
+- to render React elements with `ReactDOM.render()`

 ## Instructions

 Create an `h1` tag with the content "Hello, world!" and append it to `<div id="app"></div>`.